dotnet/docs/docs/standard/serialization/system-text-json-immutability.md

 # How to use immutable types and non-public accessors with System.Text.Json

-This article shows how to use immutable types, parameterized constructors, and non-public accessors with the `System.Text.Json` namespace.
+This article shows how to use immutable types, public parameterized constructors, and non-public accessors with the `System.Text.Json` namespace.

 ## Immutable types and Records